nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_attendance details.md

 ---
-title: Assessment Scales Section
+title: Attendance details section
 keywords:  messaging, sections
 tags: [fhir,messaging,sections]
 sidebar: foundations_sidebar
-permalink: explore_assessment_scales.html
+permalink: explore_attendance details.html
-summary: "Gives information about the Assessment scales section"
+summary: "Gives information about the Attendance details section"
 ---

 {% include custom/section.warnbanner.html %}

-## Assessment Scales Section Content##
+## Attendance Details Section Content##
-The Assessment scales section carries information about assessment scales used, items in bold are subheadings and should be formatted as such in any html sent:
+The Attendance details section carries information about Attendance details used, items in bold are subheadings and should be formatted as such in any html sent:

-**Assessment scales** Assessment scales used,eg,
+**Attendance details** Attendance details used,eg,

 - New York Heart Failure scale
 - Activities of Daily Living(ADL)